Sheldon Levy: Accolades

 An article by Toronto Life magazine, called the "Ryerson Revolution", describes in detail how Levy has taken the initiative since starting as president to improve Ryerson University, by purchasing Maple Leaf Gardens, shutting down Gould Street and a space sharing agreement with AMC Theatres, creating an urban campus, instead of the more traditional closed-off university campus.

-He was the driving force behind the Digital Media Zone (DMZ) which opened in April 2010.
+Levy was one of the driving forces behind the Digital Media Zone (DMZ) which opened in April 2010.
 It is a multidisciplinary workspace for research and learning, home to both entrepreneurial companies and industry solution-providers.
-With access to overhead, business services, and a rich network of contacts, entrepreneurs and researchers can accelerate product launches, and contribute to Canada's success in the digital economy.
-It has taken over three floors at the AMC Complex building.
+With access to business services, contacts, entrepreneurs, and researchers which all accelerate product launches, and contribute to Canada's digital economy.

 In 2015, Levy was the subject of a viral video produced by Ryerson University custodian Bob Skelly.

 Controversies

 In 2006, Levy sparked controversy by defending the decision of Ryerson's Awards and Ceremonials Standing Committee of the Academic Council to award an honorary degree to Margaret Somerville, who is noted for her opposition to same-sex marriage and gay families.
 He explained that while Ryerson University did not agree with Dr. Somerville's views, revoking the award would be counter to freedom of speech and the right to expression.

 In 2008, as part of a heritage preservation agreement for the construction of the Student Learning Centre on Yonge Street, Ryerson agreed to preserve the Sam the Record Man sign that had been located on the site.
 When the university later proposed to install smaller replica signs on Yonge Street instead, Levy and the university were criticized for attempting to change the original agreement.
 In 2017 the original sign was re-installed above 277 Victoria Street, steps from its original location.